 When a Bird Feeder Falls

 With proper care and precautions, it is unlikely that a hanging bird feeder will fall, but accidents do happen.
-When a feeder falls, inspect it carefully for any damage, and if necessary, repair or replace the feeder.
-Examine the cord and hook to see if they can be reused, and check the location where the feeder was hung for any indication of problems that could cause additional falls or spills.
+When a feeder falls, scrutinize it for any damage, and if necessary, repair or replace the feeder.
+Examine the cord and hook to see if they can be reused, and check the location where the feeder was hung for any indication of problems that could cause additional falls or spills in the future.
 Clean up spilled seed but do not refill the same feeder with it, because it may be contaminated or wet and could clog the feeder.
 Instead, if the seed is salvageable, add it to a platform or tray feeder or sprinkle it in a ground feeding area and refill the hanging feeder with fresh, clean seed.